 Water well and place the potted cuttings in a sunny location.
 Elderberries actually root best in a cooler environment and too warm of temperatures will promote only shoot/leaf growth.
-Keep watered at all times.
+Keep watered at all times but don’t let the roots stay waterlogged.
 Once danger of frost has passed place plant starts into prepared soil.

 Elderberries do best with at least 6 hours of sunlight in well drained soil.
 For spacing keep in mind that they average about 10' tall and 6-8' wide.
 Once your plants are established they will send out suckers and fill in whatever area they are allowed to so keep this in mind when deciding on a location (maybe not near the property line!)
 In our production field we plant them about 2-3' apart in the row to minimize the open ground while they're getting established and we use mowing as the way of keeping them "contained" in their rows.

 The first season it is very important to manage two things well: water and weeds.
 Make sure the plants get sufficient water the entire first season, and keep the weeds away to allow them to set down roots and reduce competition.